Trichloroethylene: Anaesthesia

-Pioneered by Imperial Chemical Industries in Britain, its development was hailed as an anesthetic revolution.
-Originally thought to possess less hepatotoxicity than chloroform, and without the unpleasant pungency and flammability of ether, TCE use was nonetheless soon found to have several pitfalls.
-These included promotion of cardiac arrhythmias, low volatility and high solubility preventing quick anesthetic induction, reactions with soda lime used in carbon dioxide absorbing systems, prolonged neurologic dysfunction when used with soda lime, and evidence of hepatotoxicity as had been found with chloroform.
+Originally thought to possess less hepatotoxicity than chloroform, and without the unpleasant pungency and flammability of ether, TCE replaced earlier anesthetics chloroform and ether in the 1940s.
+TCE use was nonetheless soon found to have several pitfalls.
+These included promotion of cardiac arrhythmias, low volatility and high solubility preventing quick anesthetic induction, prolonged neurologic dysfunction from the reaction with soda lime used in carbon dioxide absorbing systems, and evidence of hepatotoxicity as had been found with chloroform.
+Alkali components of carbon dioxide absorbers reacted with trichloroethylene and released dichloroacetylene, a neurotoxin.